ZachMcEachern/Games-Manager/README.md

 Bugs: In the guess a card game if a '10' card is chosen of any suit, it wont get the right answer for the delta.
 In the nim game if the user enters in a non-integer then the game will go into an infinite loop.

-Completion: All of the games have been completed and run correctly.

 This program is meant for the user to enjoy a variety of 3 games which include Guess a card, Nim, and Mystery House.

 Mystery House is a text based game that features ten rooms and three different zombies.
 Each gameplay will be different